colburn-anderson/Conditional-Probability-Calculator/README.md

 Deployment:

-- The project is hosted on PythonAnywhere, and its source code is maintained on GitHub.
+- The project is hosted on PythonAnywhere, and its source code is maintained remotely on GitHub.

 Version Control: